Advertising on Instagram 2020 [Step-by-Step Guide For Newbies]

-But average is average.
-It takes the crazy spends of a huge advertiser like Coca-Cola, adds the very modest budget of a local goat-soap making business, divides the sum by two and as a results gets the figure that makes you feel like our goat soap maker has just broken a bank to pay these bills.
+But the average is average.
+It takes the crazy spends of a huge advertiser like Coca-Cola, adds the very modest budget of a local goat-soap making business, divides the sum by two and as a result gets the figure that makes you feel like our goat soap maker has just broken a bank to pay these bills.

-Their report shows how much the cost of Instagram ad varies, based on gender, age, day of the week, month, device used.
+Their report shows how much the cost of Instagram ad varies, based on gender, age, day of the week, month, the device used.

 What mechanism defines the cost of a particular ad on Instagram?

 Every time, when there is an opportunity to show a sponsored post in the feed of Instagram users, the auction starts.
 The “bidders” of this auction are all of the ads with the target audience that the user belongs to.